WriskHQ/DataDocs/documentation/policy_transaction-properties-the-asset-schema.md

 #/properties/asset#/properties/asset
 ```

-An explanation about the purpose of this instance.
+An object that describes an insurable asset and it's relationship to the insured.

 | Abstract            | Extensible | Status         | Identifiable | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                                                       |